 Using Your CRM in New Ways

 Once you start implementing these efforts, it’s important to check in with your stakeholders, staff, and customers.
-You can’t please everyone with your first effort, but when you’re listening and working hard to set your sights on something other than profit, everyone will be on board for the journey.
+You can’t please every new customer with your first effort, but when you’re listening and working hard to set your sights on something other than profit, happy customers will be on board.

 Profile Your Customers

 While you may not win over customers just because you’ve decided to think more about them, you certainly won’t be punished for your efforts.
 Learning about who your customers are, what they’re interested in, and what they like about you helps build a more responsive brand.

 Find out what kinds of companies customers work for and which kinds of brands they prefer to work with.
 If you’ve been thinking about expanding, make sure that you’re taking your customers’ areas of interest into account.
 One slight adjustment could bring thousands of potential customers into the fold.

 For larger businesses with many socially-conscious efforts, this data lets your customers know about your work that’s most aligned with their interests.

 Your customers may not be thinking about you as often as you like.
 If you ask customers for feedback at the wrong time, you also risk irritating them.
 Much like the way you’d time in-person interactions, catch them when their interaction with you is the most fresh.

 Also, consider looping your staff into this process.
 Knowing what they’re concerned about can help you to amplify things they care about.
 When you signal boost their interests, they’ll share what you did proudly and speak highly of your company.

 When dealing with customers, get their feedback at the time of their purchase or when they’ve just finished a customer service call.

 Get feedback from your staff following their training or onboarding process.
 See what elements of your business or project they’re most excited about.
 This will make it easier to align your efforts with their interests.